coder/docs/admin/satellites/migration.md

 1. Deploy satellites in each additional region
 1. Enable Networking v2 for each workspace provider
-1. Annotate the Kubernetes resources
-1. Uninstall the `envproxy`-based Helm chart

 Though we expect you to see no downtime, end-users may experience negative impact to latency during the migration process for their region.